Home Majors Bilingual & Multilingual

-Bilingual & Multilingual Degree
+Bilingual & Multilingual

 Students study how to teach students from diverse linguistic and cultural backgrounds, including methods for English language learners and dual-language programs.
 Graduates typically pursue careers as ESL teachers, bilingual educators, multicultural curriculum developers, and education consultants.
 Growing student diversity nationwide creates strong and increasing demand for educators with these specialized skills.

-What Bilingual & Multilingual Graduates Do
+What Bilingual & Multilingual graduates do

 Your degree prepares you to work in the heart of today’s diverse classrooms.
 As an elementary or secondary teacher, you won't just teach standard subjects; you'll adapt lessons for English language learners or lead a dual-language immersion class.
 Your day involves navigating multiple languages, creating culturally relevant materials, and building relationships with families from various backgrounds.
 In a preschool setting, you’ll use songs and play to introduce young children to new languages and cultures.